PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-07 19:00:02
+Last updated: 2024-04-07 19:00:34
-Random Quote: I am Maura Franklin.
-Born in Morefield.
-Today is October 19th, 1899.
-I am not crazy. - Maura Franklin
+Random Quote: Please.
+A sword, that's all I ask.
+Let me die as Theon, not as Reek.  -  Theon Greyjoy